Skip to main content

 4) Change the passwords

 Change passwords for all site users and accounts.
-This includes logins for FTP, databases, email accounts, accounts for system administrators and Joomla itself of course.
+This includes logins for FTP, databases, email accounts, accounts for system administrators and Joomla itself, of course.

 If you forget this step, chances are you will be hacked again within days of recovery.